USS S-4

+Design

+The "Government"-type had a length of 231 ft overall, a beam of 21 ft 10 in, and a mean draft of 13 ft 1 in.
+They displaced 875 LT on the surface and 1088 LT submerged.
+All S-class submarines had a crew of 4 officers and 34 enlisted men, when first commissioned.
+They had a diving depth of 200 ft.

+For surface running, the S-3-class were powered by two 700 bhp NELSECO diesel engines, each driving one propeller shaft.
+When submerged each propeller was driven by a 600 hp Westinghouse Electric Corporation electric motor.
+They could reach 15 kn on the surface and 11 kn underwater.

+The boats were armed with four 21 in torpedo tubes in the bow.
+They carried eight reloads, for a total of twelve torpedoes.
+The S-3-class submarines were also armed with a single 4 in/50 caliber deck gun.

 Construction

-S-4s keel was laid down on 4 December 1917 by the Portsmouth Navy Yard in Portsmouth, New Hampshire, and Kittery, Maine.
-She was launched on 27 August 1919 sponsored by Mrs. Herbert S. Howard, and commissioned on 19 November 1919.
+S-4s keel was laid down on 4 December 1917, by the Portsmouth Navy Yard, in Kittery, Maine.
+She was launched on 27 August 1919, sponsored by Mrs. Mary Howard, and commissioned on 19 November 1919.

-Service
+Service history

-Following acceptance trials, a visit to Havana, Cuba from 14 to 19 January 1920, and subsequent operations along the Gulf of Mexico and New England coasts, S-4 departed New London, Connecticut on 18 November to rendezvous off New Hampshire with her assigned unit – Submarine Divisions 12 (SubDiv 12) – and SubDiv 18.
+Following acceptance trials, a visit to Havana, Cuba, from 14 to 19 January 1920, and subsequent operations along the Gulf of Mexico and New England coasts.

+When the US Navy adopted its hull classification system on 17 July 1920, she received the hull number SS-109.

+S-4 departed New London, Connecticut, on 18 November 1921, to rendezvous off New Hampshire, with her assigned unit, Submarine Divisions 12 (SubDiv 12), and SubDiv 18.
 The two divisions were about to embark on a historic voyage which, at that time, was to be the longest cruise undertaken by American submarines.
-Assigned to Submarine Flotilla 3 of the Asiatic Fleet at Cavite in the Philippine Islands, they sailed via the Panama Canal and Pearl Harbor and arrived at Cavite on 1 December 1921.
+Assigned to Submarine Flotilla 3, of the Asiatic Fleet, at Cavite, in the Philippine Islands, they sailed via the Panama Canal and Pearl Harbor, and arrived at Cavite, on 1 December 1921.

-S-4 operated out of the Cavite Naval Station, with occasional visits to Chinese ports, until late 1924, when the two divisions were reassigned to the West Coast of the United States.
-Departing Cavite on 29 October, they arrived at Mare Island, California on 30 December.
+S-4 operated out of the Cavite Naval Station, with occasional visits to Chinese ports, until late 1924, when the two divisions were reassigned to the West Coast.
+Departing Cavite, on 29 October, they arrived at Mare Island, California, on 30 December.

-Remaining at Mare Island in 1925, she operated along the U.S. West Coast through 1926, mainly at San Francisco, San Pedro Submarine Base-San Pedro, and San Diego, California.
-She departed Mare Island on 10 February 1927 and sailed to the Panama Canal Zone, where she operated through March–April, then proceeded to New London, Connecticut, arriving on 3 May.
+Remaining at Mare Island, in 1925, she operated along the West Coast, through 1926, mainly at San Francisco, San Pedro Submarine Base-San Pedro, and San Diego, California.
+She departed Mare Island, on 10 February 1927, and sailed to the Panama Canal Zone, where she operated through March–April, then proceeded to New London, Connecticut, arriving on 3 May.
 For the remainder of the year, she operated off the New England coast.